-An exciting new offering for our students and parents!
+An exciting offering for our students and parents!

-Rehearsals are held at Sacred Heart Catholic School from 8:00-8:45 AM each Tuesday and Wednesday morning, led by Cathy Strabala, violin, and Leslie Eddleman, cello.
-Performances will be held in April and December each year.
+Beginner rehearsals are held at Sacred Heart Catholic School from 8:00-8:45 AM each Tuesday and Wednesday morning, led by Cathy Strabala.
+Intermediate students will meet Tuesday evenings from 6:45-8:15 PM.

 All for Strings (provided)